'Abducted' women rescued by Muzaffarnagar cops, families allege illegal conversion | Law-Order

 The two men – Monu Khan and Rehman Khan – have absconded, police said, adding some Hindu activists have demanded their arrest.

-It was not immediately clear whether Hamirpur and Jhansi police have also registered cases under Uttar Pradesh’s anti-conversion law, which critics claim is often misused.
+An FIR was registered at Rath police station under Section 366 (kidnapping, abducting or inducing woman to compel her marriage).
+It was not immediately clear whether Hamirpur and Jhansi police have also registered cases under Uttar Pradesh’s anti-conversion law, which critics claim is often misused. ''The woman (Anjali) was rescued and brought to Hamirpur.
+We can't say anything till she gives her statement,'' Harimpur Superintendent of Police (SP) Narendra Kumar Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)